Shuswap language: Syllable structure

 A Shuswap word consists of a stem, to which can be added various affixes.
 Very few words contain two roots.
-Any stressed root can have an unstressed alternative, where the vowel is replaced by [ə].
+Any stressed root can have an unstressed alternative, where the vowel is replaced by /[ə]/.

 Most roots have the form CVC or CC (the latter only if unstressed).
 Other roots are CVCC or CCVC.

 Suffixes begin either with a stressed vowel (dropped in forms where the root is stressed) or a consonant.
 Prefixes generally have the form C- or CC-.

 Stress

 Stress in Shuswap is not very prominent, and occurs only in longer words.
-Since /[u]/ and /[i]/ are always stressed and /[ə]/ never is, stress is usually fairly simple to predict.
+Since /[u]/, /[ɛ]/ and /[i]/ are always stressed and /[ə]/ never is, stress is usually fairly simple to predict.

 Phonological processes

 Although Kuipers (1974) does not specify, in many cases the glottalized or rounded version of a consonant seems to represent an allophonic variation.
 For example, consonants which have a rounded form are rounded before and after /[u]/.
-However, glottalization can be contrastive (the root q’ey-, "set up a structure," versus q’ey’-, "write") or allophonic (the root q’ey- appears with a glottalized final consonant in s-t-q‘ey’-qn, "shed").
+However, glottalization can be contrastive (the root q'ey-, "set up a structure," versus q'ey'-, "write") or allophonic (the root q'ey- appears with a glottalized final consonant in s-t-q'ey'-qn, "shed").
 Consonant reduplication can also have an effect on glottalization.

 There are a number of ways in which sounds are affected by their environments.
 Resonants in the vocalic position are preceded by an automatic schwa, for example the word //stʼmkelt// ("daughter"), pronounced /[stɬʼəmkelt]/.
 The darkening of vowels, as described below, is another case.

 The distribution of vowels is quite complex.
 The vowels have the following main variants: